 As version control systems (VCS) become more sophisticated, they tend to become more capable of tracking the history of the projects and changes introduced by different people.
 These systems also allow distributed teams to work on the same product simultaneously.
-This speeds up product delivery and facilitates QA testing eliminating potential vulnerabilities.
+This speeds up solution delivery and facilitates QA testing eliminating potential vulnerabilities.

 A popular method of version control is feature branching.
 A single branch is separated from the mainline (or trunk) and is used by software developers to build a specific feature.
 Basically, a feature branch is a small trunk that developers work on in order to add a particular functionality.
 The process may take up to several weeks.
 When the task is complete, the updates are pushed back into the mainline.

 Trunk-based development (TBD) is grounded on other principles.
 Instead of applying code branching, app developers work on small portions of code and push it back into the trunk in little chunks, on a daily basis.
 They do not trail off from the mainline and commit features instantly, the moment they are developed.
 The branch life is limited, and branches normally last several hours before they are committed.